GhorbaniF/4CSeqEnhancerDetection/README.md

 Rscript pipe4C.R --vpFile=./example/VPinfo.txt --fqFolder=./example/ --outFolder=./outF/ --cores 8 --plot --wig
 ```

+**Notes:**

-**Note: We should see the following lines in the terminal if everything works correctly:
+- If everything works correctly, we should see the following lines in the terminal:

 ```
 ------ Demultiplexing Fastq files based on VPinfo file